 Fans of the legendary musician/vocalist, infinitely talented person, and simply wonderful man – Marco Hietala – don’t necessary have to wait to see him in concert with his main bands, Nightwish and Tarot, whose gigs are so unfortunately rare in Finland.
 As a person with enormous creative potential, Marco can’t stay in the same place for long and takes part in various musical projects all the time.
-That’s why he can be seen a lot more often than his bandmates, at least on the Finnish stages. [ed 2021: we’re still looking for this gallery; check back soon for more photos!
-For now, enjoy the interview we did with Marco and its accompanying photoshoot!]
+That’s why he can be seen a lot more often than his bandmates, at least on the Finnish stages.
+Check out the gallery here, read our interview with Marco Hietala here, and see extra photos from the interview here.

 In some magical way, everything that Marco participates in is destined to succeed.
 Such was the case with a band that recently supplemented the long list of his achievements: SAPATTIVUOSI.
 This band has existed since 2001 and has already released two albums, however, before Marco Hietala took the place of their ex-vocalist, Hannu Paloniemi, SAPATTIVUOSI were a lot less well-known, even though they had achieved a certain degree of success.

 SAPATTIVUOSI (which literally translates to “Sabbath year”) play cover songs of the legendary BLACK SABBATH, translated into Finnish.
 On the 1st of April, 2009, they released their third album, “Ihmisen merkki,” already with Marco on vocals.
 This album is dedicated to the era of Ronnie James Dio in BLACK SABBATH‘s history.
 Because of the album release, SAPATTIVUOSI managed to find some free time in Marco‘s tight schedule and went on a small tour around Finland.